CoPA Consent to Noisy Works

 Activities are mostly concerning vegetation clearance, archaeological and ground investigation work.
 Where future noisy works may impact residents, risk assessments have been undertaken and appropriate action has been taken.

-Ground investigation works are in progress in Chiltern and South Bucks, with works commenced at the Amersham vent shaft site.
+Ground investigation works are in progress in Chiltern and South Bucks, with works beginning at the Amersham vent shaft site.

 Habitat creation near the site of the proposed Chalfont St Peter vent shaft is due to commence in November 2017.

-Major works to construct the M25 slip roads have also commenced.
-The majority of these will be within Three Rivers District Council jurisdiction, with impacts in Chiltern and South Bucks areas.
+Major works to construct the M25 slip roads have also started.
+The majority of these will be within Three Rivers District Council jurisdiction, with impacts for areas within Chiltern and South Bucks.
 Engagement with HS2 Ltd, Highways England and contractors are on-going, with contractor KIER submitting an application for consent to carry out noisy works on Shire Lane.